-Mortality Healthy males: Based on the RP-2000 Combined Mortality Table
+Mortality Healthy Males: Based on the RP-2000 Combined Mortality Table base year of 2012.

-Healthy females: Based on GRS Southwest Region Teacher Mortality Table, set back one year.
-Generational mortality improvements in accordance with Scale BB from the table's no set back, projected to 2016 with Scale BB.
+Healthy Females: Based on GRS Southwest Region Teacher Mortality Table, set back one year, generational mortality improvements in accordance with Scale BB from the table's no set back, projected to 2016 with Scale BB.